exonum/exonum-doc/src/get-started/java-binding.md

 ### TestKit JUnit extension

-[TestKit JUnit extension][TODO: link] simplifies writing tests that use TestKit.
+TestKit JUnit extension simplifies writing tests that use TestKit.
 It allows defining a TestKit builder that would be used to inject TestKit objects into test cases as a parameter and delete them afterwards.
-To enable it, create a [TestKitExtension][TODO: link], annotated with [RegisterExtension][TODO: link]:
+To enable it, define a [`TestKitExtension`][testkit-extension] object, annotated with [`@RegisterExtension`][junit-register-extension]:

 ```java
 @RegisterExtension